 You may feel that you can have an attorney send a damage claim letter to the contractor and get a fairly quick settlement payment.
 That may happen in some instances involving relatively minor damage, but the biases of many of those connected with the construction industry, as well as their personal financial interests (e.g. future insurability and cost thereof), work against that outcome.
 It is much more likely that you will have to pursue the claim at some length to have any chance at getting reimbursement for your damage.
-That will often mean involving an attorney at some point.

 Vibration Damage Claims and You

 Your probability of success in resolving a vibration damage claim favorably, either by settlement or litigation, depends as much upon your attitudes and behavior as it depends on the facts of the damage and your ability to link it to construction operations (see Damage Causation in the CVDG Pro).
 You may be understandably angry and frustrated at the people that you feel have damaged your home and subjected you to everything that goes with that, through no fault whatsoever on your part.
 However, you must not allow yourself to make bad decisions motivated mostly by that anger, especially before you are represented by an attorney.
-Tips about how to handle your interactions with the opposing side are available on the CVDG Professional Edition page, Handling A Claim.
+Tips about how to handle your interactions with the opposing side are available in the CVDG Professional Edition chapter, Handling A Claim.
 If you get an attorney, seek counsel from him/her.
 Say only what it necessary to report damage to the contractor, the project sponsor and their representatives.
 If you are represented by an attorney, the attorney should handle all those interactions.